LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 	There is a silent pause of the cutscene.
 And the interaction ends on this awkward note.
  	`If variable is true` Interact with Grandpa Dan again
 	 **Grandpa Dan**
-		*You aren't a postal worker yet?
-What are you doing?
-Hurry up to the Guild Hall!*
+		*Hurry up to the Guild Hall!
+Greg is waiting for you.*
 **Event**
 	`If variable is true` Lakshmi walks down the path towards Dolphin Bay **Lakshmi**